 - Make requested repairs promptly depending on their urgency

-- Follow the proper eviction procedure when evicting a tenant for gross violation of the lease or rental agreement
+- Follow the proper eviction process when evicting a tenant for gross violation of the lease agreement

 - Comply with all habitability codes required in the state of New Hampshire

 - Give proper notice when looking to make changes to the terms of the lease agreement

 - Abide by all terms of the lease or rental agreement